NashTech-Labs/Sql_Database_Container_Cosmosdb_module_in_Azure/README.md

 ## Description

-Here, In this template, we will create a sql databsae and container in cosmosdb account using the terraform module within a subscription.
+Here, In this template, we will create a sql database and container in cosmosdb account using the terraform module within a subscription.

 ---